Charles Ferry

 Charles Émile Joseph Léon Ferry (23 May 1834 – 21 July 1909) was a French politician.

-Younger brother of Jules Ferry, Charles Ferry was born in Saint-Dié, in the département of Vosges.
+The younger brother of Jules Ferry, Charles Ferry was born in Saint-Dié, in the département of Vosges.
 Charles was a businessman, becoming involved in national politics during the Franco-Prussian War when he served in Paris as aide to Jules Favre, Vice-President of the Government of National Defence.

 After the war, Ferry was appointed prefect of Saône-et-Loire, then served as government commissioner in Corsica in October and November 1871, and prefect of Haute-Garonne after that until May 1873.
 Leaving government service, Ferry returned to business and banking.

-In 1881 he was elected to the Chamber of Deputies to represent Épinal.
+In 1881, he was elected to the Chamber of Deputies to represent Épinal.
 He joined his brother in the ranks of the Opportunist Republicans.
 He served only a single term, not standing for reelection in 1885.
 He was elected to the Senate in 1888, representing the Vosges department, being replaced by his brother in 1891.